 Water Metal Analyzer

-The exploitation of deposits, whether they are oil or gas, involves the production of waste, including the produced formation water (PFW).
+The analysis of water quality in the vicinity of oil or gas platforms takes place periodically.
+Water samples are collected in-situ and then analysed in specialized laboratories, primarily using chromatographic or spectroscopic techniques for the organic/inorganic contaminant identification.
+The exploitation of reservoirs, whether they are oil or gas, involves the production of waste, including the produced formation water (PFW).
 PFW is the most relevant type of effluent in the production phase of hydrocarbons on offshore installations, both for the generated volumes and for the level of pollutants potentially present.
 Downstream the purification treatment, the production of water for the sea discharge appears as a heterogeneous mixture, constituted by an aqueous phase with the residual solid material in suspension.
 The aqueous phase contains inorganic chemical species (salts, metals and radioisotopes) and organic (mono-compounds, polycyclic aromatic, aliphatic hydrocarbons, ...).

 To provide greater flexibility, the platform has been designed with a structure of independent but integrated modules (sampling, filtering, sample pre-treatment, analysis, data storage, reagent and any reaction products storage), so as to contain as much as possible the overall dimensions and in order to customize the platform according to the specific requirements.